relops/sqlc/README.md

 Composing Queries
 -----------------

-You can compose query objects into reusebale and individually executable building blocks.
+You can compose query objects into reusable and individually executable building blocks.
 For example, you can create a sub query that is in itself executable:

 ```go
 subQuery := Select(